 Either way, the results are frustrated sales reps and an inefficient use of time and money.

 Legacy Lead Management Processes Don’t Incorporate Marketing & Sales Integration

 The 2nd reason for funnel inefficiency is that legacy lead management processes had a hand off point where marketing passed the leads over to sales and that was the end of marketing’s responsibilities.

 It was now up to sales to manage these leads and it was up to sales leaders to manage the sales people’s time, usually focusing on their opportunities and dismissing those leads that weren’t “hot.”

-The results with this legacy lead management process put the entire burden on sales and would result in increased funnel leakage with the less qualified leads receiving less attention.
+The results of this legacy lead management process placed the entire burden on sales, resulting in increased funnel leakage and less attention given to the less qualified leads.

 So how do we fix this?

 - Including both marketing & sales in this exercise, build out your funnel stages, so that everyone is in agreement with the final version for your business.
 The results; a funnel clearly defining each stage from “Closed Won” up to Prospect.

 - Collectively define the criteria required for a lead to enter and exit each stage of the funnel removing any gray areas or ambiguity as to when a lead should move from stage to stage.
 You can use some variation of BANT, GPCT, Lead Scoring and specific conversion events to define the criteria for each stage.

 - Build this into your CRM and ensure that the information is being captured and entered regularly by both marketing and sales for every lead.